frkatona/HandTrack_To_MIDI/README.md

 The system is free and relatively easy to create and use, but here are a few difficulties that may arise:

-- **Python Version Pitfall:** Mediapipe would not even install for me with Python 3.13 (current version as of writing).
+- **Python Version Pitfall:** mediapipe would not even install for me with Python 3.13 (current version as of writing).
 I recommend a virtual environment with 3.12 if your installation fails

 - **LoopMIDI Port Naming Bug:** You will have to name your port in loopMIDI and use that same name in the code.
 HOWEVER, for me, the port was created slightly different from how I typed it ("PythonMIDI 3" instead of "PythonMIDI").
 I included a print statement to show the available ports, so be sure to check the terminal if the script fails before video capture initiates